linkuew/ct_identify/README.md

 ### features

-try different feature combinations: 1) word ngram 2) char ngram 3) transformers 4) other features: dep?
+try different feature combinations: 1) word ngram 2) char ngram 3) transformers 4) dep triples (word, head, deprel)

 try different feature selection methods: 1) chi2 2) mutual information 3) select by models: logistic regression or random forest

 ### pipleline

-1. train on one and test on one
+1. train on one and test on the others (four)

-2. train on one and test on others
+2. train on four (same size) and test on one